 Chief Medical Informatics Officer and Chief Medical Officer-Associate

 Henry Ford Hospital

-He is also an associate professor of Surgery at Wayne State University School of Medicine in Detroit.
+Outside of Henry Ford, he is a professor of surgery at the Wayne State University School of Medicine.

-A graduate of The University of Michigan Medical School Inteflex Program, Dr. Rubinfeld holds Medical Doctor and Bachelors of Science degrees.
-He also earned a Masters of Business Administration from The University of Michigan Ross School of Business.
+A graduate of the University of Michigan Medical School Inteflex Program, Dr. Rubinfeld also earned a Master of Business Administration degree from the University of Michigan Ross School of Business.